Roast Pork Tenderloin with Mustard Maple Sauce

 I noticed back when I made the Dill Chicken Paillards with Tomato-Dill Relish last week that my recently purchased jar of coarse ground mustard was only good for a little while longer, so I wanted to come up with a way to use it.

-I had a piece of pork tenderloin left in the fridge from when I made Noodles with Roast Pork and Almond Sauce with Honey Oranges, and mustard and pork go so well together that I figured I could come up with something delicious.
+I had a piece of pork tenderloin left in the fridge from when I made these peanut noodles with roasted pork tenderloin + honeyed oranges, and mustard and pork go so well together that I figured I could come up with something delicious.

 This worked out really nicely, and I was able to use up some things before they went to waste.